 - Establish Employee Termination Guidelines.
 There should be protocols in place for how employees are terminated.
-Set specific guidelines for every manager who has the right to terminate employees to ensure the process is handled properly.
+Set specific guidelines for every manager who has the right to terminate employees to ensure the process is handled correctly.

-- Review Every Planned Termination With Human Resources.
+- Review every planned termination with human resources.
 If you are planning to terminate an employee, run the situation by your human resources department to ensure you are within your rights and you know how to properly handle it.

 A wrongful termination lawsuit can be expensive and damaging to your business’s reputation.
 Feldman & Feldman can help you fight back.
+We can also help you to avoid claims of wrongful termination by drafting thorough employment contracts for your employees.
 Our many years of commercial litigation experience have prepared us for cases like these.
 We can also counsel your company with legal advice to help you avoid future lawsuits.

 If you’re an employee who has been wrongfully terminated in Houston, our attorneys are also available, so contact us today to schedule a consultation.